nancyirisarri/coursera-reproducible-research/PA1_template.md

 ## [1] 2304
 ```

-We choose to fill in missing values with the mean for that 5-minute interval.
-We make a `counter` so that we can take the mean corresponding to a certain interval.
+We choose to fill in missing values with the mean for that 5-minute interval averaged across all days.
+We make a `counter` variable so that we can take the mean corresponding to a certain interval.
 The loop goes through the rows of the *steps* column and when an NA is found it is substituted by the mean for that interval.
 This mean is extracted from the `intMeans` data frame using the mentioned `counter` variable.
 In order to extract the mean for one of the 288 intervals, the counter is increased by 1 and reset when it is equal to 289.
 The new dataset is stored in a new data frame.

 ```r